mpdf/mpdf.github.io/what-else-can-i-do/pdf-a1-b-compliance.md

 modification_time: 2015-08-05T12:00:20+00:00
 ---

-(mPDF >= 4.3)
+(mPDF &ge; 4.3)

 PDF/A1-b is a file format for the long-term archiving of electronic documents.
 It is based on the PDF Reference Version 1.4 from Adobe Systems Inc. and is defined by ISO 19005-1:2005

 A key element to this reproducibility is the requirement for PDF/A documents to be 100% self-contained.
 All of the information necessary for displaying the document in the same manner every time is embedded in the file.
 This includes, but is not limited to, all content (text, raster images and vector graphics), fonts, and color information.
 A PDF/A document is not permitted to be reliant on information from external sources (e.g. font programs and hyperlinks).

 Other key elements to PDF/A compatibility include:

 - All fonts must be embedded and also must be legally embeddable for unlimited, universal rendering.
 This also applies to the Adobe standard fonts such as Times, Courier or Helvetica.
 - Colorspaces specified in a device-independent manner.
 - Encryption is not allowed.